taito-zz/sundaycounter/README.rst

 Sunday counter
 ================

-This package provides a command to list sundays between two dates.
+This package provides a command to list Sundays between two dates.

 This package is developed for python-3.6, so within this package, run::